jeyabalajis/aws-certified-sa-pro-notes/docs/network/cloudfront.md

 > CloudFront Signed URL requires an application server that authenticates and then generates a CloudFront Signed URL for the client.

 > CloudFront Signed URL: Allow access to a path no matter the origin, leverage caching features.
-S3 Pre-Signed URL: impersonates the person who pre-signed the URL; limited lifetime.
+S3 Pre-Signed URL: impersonates the person who pre-signed the URL; limited lifetime. _Use Signed cookies for multiple files._

 > Restrict access to custom origins and ALB: Use a custom-header and set ALB rule to accept requests that contain this custom header.
 Keep the custom-header name & value a secret.